YO-0-Productions/Phrasis/README.md

 # Phrasis
-Phrasis is a voice controlled game, being developed for graduate project.
+Phrasis is a voice controlled game, being developed for graduation project.